Ex aequo et bono

 On the other hand, the constituent treaty of the Eritrea–Ethiopia Claims Commission explicitly forbids the body from interpreting ex aequo et bono.

+Ex aequo et bono powers are occasionally granted to investor-state tribunals deciding disputes between states and foreign investors, such as in Benvenuti & Bonfant v Republic of the Congo.

 Ex aequo

 The phrase ex aequo (without et bono) is used to mean "equally placed", often in the context of competition winners.